 Acorn squash can be stored for a month or more in a cool, dry place, such as a root cellar.
 After cutting it open, securely wrap the surface with plastic wrap and store it in the refrigerator for about four days.
 Cooked leftovers should be refrigerated in an airtight container and used within three days.

-If you wish to freeze acorn squash, cook it first, then peel and cube or mash it.
+If you wish to freeze the squash, cook it first, then peel and cube or mash it.
 For up to three months, store it in an airtight container.

-Like other winter squash, Acorn squash is extremely nutritious, offering a good dose of vitamins, minerals, and fiber.
-Although acorn squash is low in calories, it is high in nutrients.
+Like other winter squash, acorn squash is extremely nutritious, offering a good dose of vitamins, minerals, and fiber.
+Although this squash is low in calories, it is high in nutrients.

-Furthermore, acorn squash is high in fiber, a nutrient necessary for proper digestion, which also plays a vital role in illness prevention.
+Furthermore, this squash is high in fiber, a nutrient necessary for proper digestion, which also plays a vital role in illness prevention.

 Acorn squash has several outstanding health benefits due to its nutritional profile.

-In contrast to refined food sources such as white rice and white pasta, acorn squash is high in fibre, which slows digestion, helps control blood sugar levels, and increases feelings of fullness.
+In contrast to refined food sources such as white rice and white pasta, this squash is high in fiber, which slows digestion, helps control blood sugar levels, and increases feelings of fullness.